Best Things to Do in Amsterdam!

 For some local atmosphere head over to Cafe Stevens , at the Nieuemarkt square, where after having a nice dinner with the locals, you can walk over to the Red Light District or to Chinatown, both in walking distance.

 Smoked Meats & Craft Beer are the slogan of Brau Bar, and this small special pub does only that.
 Special beers (many of them by local microbreweries) and homemade smoked meats.
 Great atmosphere and cool staff.

 An evening with live jazz and a fabulous host?
 We got you covered with De Pompstation, an old water pumping station converted to an outstanding restaurant with live music every night, tons of good food and a great experience overall.

 For a bit fancier dinner, try the brasserie at the Conservatorium Hotel .

 Out for a night of cocktails?
 Try the Sky Lounge of the Hilton next to the Amsterdam central station.
 The mesmerizing view and the snazzy cocktails, would sure to keep you occupied.

 One last local institution – Cafe Lange Leo, where you will be served by the legendary owner and barman tall Leo (hence the name of the place, “Long Leo”).
 This is a typical Dutch “Brown Bar” (made all from brown wood) that serves quality beers and whisky, and the locals have their own whisky locker where they can store they favorite bottles.

-Don’t forget to use our great and simple Europe travel planner tool to organize your perfect European vacation!
+Don’t forget to use our great and simple Amsterdam trip planner to organize your perfect European vacation!